Skip to main content

 };

-This error boundary is also used by client render/hydration in cases where an error happens before the page is being rehydrated or rendered.
+This error boundary is also used by client render/hydration in cases where an error happens before the page is being rehydrated or rendered, or when Nested Layout or Root Layout fails.
 The boundary wouldn't work if you're providing CUSTOM_RENDER token for your client rendering process; you should handle it yourself.

 Specific fallback